Finnish Hound: Appearance

 The nob of the Finnish Hound is short, dense and coarse to the touch.
 The coat pattern is tricolor with tan, a black saddle and small white markings on head, feet, chest and tail tip.
 Height is commonly 20-24 inches (52–61 cm) and weight 45-55 pounds (20–25 kg).

 Temperament

 The Finnish Hound is friendly, calm and never aggressive.
 It is energetic in the hunt and is a versatile tracker.
 It works independently and pursues the quarry with passionate barking.

 Care

 Exercise

 Finnish Hounds are energetic working dogs with great stamina.
 They need long, brisk daily walking, and plenty of running and playing free.
-Life expectancy is about 12 years.
+Their life expectancy is about 12 years.

 Grooming

 The smooth, short haired coat is easy to maintain.
 The brushing can be done with a firm bristle brush, and dry shampoo may be used occasionally if needed.
 The coat does not need bathing unless extremely dirty.
 Finnish hounds are average shedders.